iskandergaba/freethreading/docs/usage.rst

 .. code-block:: python

+   from os import cpu_count
-   from freethreading import Worker, Queue, cpu_count
+   from freethreading import Worker, Queue

    def is_prime(n):
        if n < 2: